Cavity Wall Insulation Cost

 Loft Insulation Cost

-Insulating your loft can save you between £115-£215 per year.
-Which makes it a good investment.
-IF you use a similar type of insulation as for your cavity wall, you might be able to get a discount from your installer.
-Typically, it costs £400 - £600 to insulate your loft.
+If you use a similar type of insulation as for your cavity wall, you might be able to get a discount from your installer.
+Typically, loft insulation costs between £400 and £600 in the UK.

-Cost of New Windows
+New Windows Cost

 If your windows are in poor condition, then you might want to consider replacing them.
-Poor seals, warped frames and blown double glazed windows, can all contribute to heat loss from a home.
+Poor seals, warped frames and blown double glazed windows can all contribute to heat loss from a home.

-New Exterior Door Cost
+New Front Door Cost

 Draught Proofing Cost

-Cost Factors of Cavity Wall Insulation
+What Impacts Cavity Wall Insulation Costs?

 The average cost of cavity wall insulation depends on only two factors.